alphagov/govuk-prototype-kit/docs/guides/setting-up-git.md

 > Git is not the same as GitHub.
 Git stores versions of your work, and lets you collaborate more easily with others.
 Github puts it all online with a nice web interface.

+You'll need to install Git first.
+Installation instructions for Mac, Windows, and Linux can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Once you've done that, read below to get set up.

 ## 1) Set up Git

 Before using Git, it's best to set it up with your name and email address, this helps other people know who worked on what.